hamerlinski/slides-oop/slides/04-constructors/slides.md

 # Constructors
 ## Types
-Constructor’s main task is to initialize encapsulated properties, using the provided arguments.<br>
+Constructor's main task is to initialize encapsulated properties, using the provided arguments.<br>
 One primary constructor with initialization.<br>
 Many secondaries constructors, which call the primary one.<br>
 This approach reduces complexity and helps to avoid duplication.<br>